How To: Survive a College-Level Foreign Language Class

-Foreign Language classes are kind of difficult, but they are a must have if you plan on graduating with any kind of Bachelor’s of Arts degree.
-If you are like me and taking the exact amount needed to get a BA this will hopefully help you.
+Foreign Language classes are kind of difficult, but they are a must-have if you plan on graduating with any Bachelor of Arts degree.
+If you are like me and taking the exact amount needed to get a BA, this will hopefully help you.
 I can’t speak the same for people who plan to major or minor in a foreign language because you probably have more knowledge of a language in your pinky than I have in my entire hand (if that makes any sense at all.)

 Before College Tips

 Here are some tips to give yourself the extra push before you even get to college.

 Seriously I don’t know how much this has been helping me.
 I am re-learning things I already knew in high school throughout my semesters in Spanish.
 It has been beneficial because I know a lot of the vocabulary already.